prescientmoon/solar-conflux/typescript/option/README.md

 ## Features:

+-   Lazy and async versions of helpers:
+    One of the goals of this lib is to provide variations of helpers which are lazy (don't compute something if it's not needed) or async (make mixing Promises and Options easier).
+If there is any function you want one of those variations of, be sure to open an issue:)
--   Large amount of helpers (curently 25), more than f#'s and elm's core libraries combined.
+-   Large amount of helpers (curently 30), more than f#'s and elm's core libraries combined.
 -   Typesafe:
     ```ts
     const foo0: Option<string> = None // works